IgorSusmelj/pytorch-styleguide/README.md

 Note the following:
 * We reuse simple, recurrent building blocks such as *ConvBlock* which consists of the same recurrent pattern of (convolution, activation, normalization) and put them into a separate nn.Module
-* We build up a list of desired layers and finally turn them into into a model using *nn.Sequential()*.
+* We build up a list of desired layers and finally turn them into a model using *nn.Sequential()*.
 We use the * operator before the list object to unwrap it.
 * In the forward pass we just run the input through the model

-### A Network with skip connections in Pytorch
+### A Network with skip connections in PyTorch
 ``` python
 class ResnetBlock(nn.Module):
     def __init__(self, dim, padding_type, norm_layer, use_dropout, use_bias):